 Figure 6.3.3.6-5: FR1 Time mask for 15 kHz and 30 kHz SCS for the case when consecutive SRS switching usage is between antenna switching & other sets

-where “other sets” belongs to a set other than the set for antenna switching.
+where “other sets” belongs to a “usage set” other than the set for antenna switching.
+The usage sets for SRS switching are defined in section 6.2 of 38.214.

 The above transient period applies to all the transmit CCs in CA with the CC sounding SRS.
 UE RF requirements do not apply during this transient period.